ibm-cloud-docs/EventStreams/messagehub108.md

 If you write {{site.data.keyword.messagehub}} apps, use this information to understand what normal {{site.data.keyword.messagehub}} availability behavior is and what your apps are expected to handle.

+* **APIs**

+    As part of the regular operation of {{site.data.keyword.messagehub}}, the nodes of the Kafka clusters are occasionally restarted.
+    In some cases, your apps will be aware as the cluster reassigns resources.
+Write your apps to be resilient to these changes and to be able to reconnect and retry operations.

+* **{{site.data.keyword.messagehub}} bridges**

+    Write your apps to handle the possibility that bridges might restart from time to time.

 ### APIs
 {: #api_availability notoc}